rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 ![Country_slice_gif](country_slice.gif)

 The untitled "Tiny Building Game" is a stress-free feel-good game focused on just building something pretty.
-It is being made [@anastasiaopara] and [@h3r2tic], who has recently joined the project!
+It is being made by [@anastasiaopara] and [@h3r2tic], who has recently joined the project!

-This month there was a large visual update, which added [trees and flowers][twitter-thread-1], as well as [fences and gates][twitter-thread-2].
+This month, there was a large visual update, which added [trees and flowers][twitter-thread-1], as well as [fences and gates][twitter-thread-2].

 Right now, the team is actively working on setting up a Steam page.
 Stay